koompi/koompi.org/content/basic/github/git_command.en.md

 ---
 ## Create and Delete tag
-Git tags are used as reference points in your development worflow.
+Git tags are used as reference points in your development workflow.
 You might want to create new Git tags in order to have a reference to a given release of your software.
 Creating tag with this:
 ```
 git  tag [tagName]
 ```